MileHacker Logo

 Spiritual & Wellness Journey

-Find serenity and cultural insights through Gifu's spiritual sites and relaxing experiences.
+Find serenity plus insights into the culture through Gifu's spiritual sites and relaxing experiences.

 Sacred Spaces & Relaxation

-• Visit Shōhō-ji Temple (Gifu Great Buddha), a spot for contemplation.
+• Visit Shōhō-ji Temple (Gifu Great Buddha), a place for contemplation.

 • Inaba Shrine: A significant Shinto shrine with a tranquil atmosphere.